Other types of pain relief

 TENS

-The currents temporarily block nerves from sending pain messages to the brain.
-They may also stimulate the body to produce its own natural painkillers, called endorphins.
-This produces short term pain relief.
+Transcutaneous electrical nerve stimulation (TENS) uses pulses of small electrical currents to temporarily block the nerves from sending pain messages to the brain.
+They may also help the body to make its own natural painkillers, called endorphins.
+This can give short term pain relief.

 We need more research to show how well TENS machines work for people with cancer pain.
 But they are easy to use and rarely cause any side effects.
-The NHS website has more information about TENS.

 Someone using a TENS machine